Skip to content

 >

-This layout explicitly defines how a shape is mapped to a compute hierarchy.
+This layout explicitly defines how the shape of the associated vector is mapped to a compute hierarchy.
 We consider the following levels of hierarchy, inspired by GPUs:

 We now describe each level of tiling.
 Each level of tiling represents a count of tiles over the next level (rather than a list of tile sizes).

 This level of tiling is also known as "subgroup/warp distribution".
-It represents how subgroups are distributed in a workgroup.
+It represents how the vector is distributed into subgroups.

 The total number of subgroups used (computed by multiplying each dim in subgroup_tile) should be a multiple of number of subgroups in the harware.
 If the total number of subgroups used exceeds the number of subgroups of the hardware, then the subgroup used (say x) is x mod num_subgroups: